Tochukz/Angular/Pro-Angular6/README.md

 Bindings on the host element are defined using two decorators `@HostBinding` and `@HostListener` both of which are defined in the @angular/core module.
 The `@HostBinding` decorator is used to set up a property binding on the host element and is applied to a directive property.
 The `@HostListener` decorator is used to set up an event binding on the host element and is applied to a method.

+### Chapter 16: Creating Structural Directive
+Structural directives change the layout of the HTML document by adding and removing elements.
+They are usually prefixed by an asterisk such as `*ngIf` and `*ngFor`.
+They use micro-templates to add content to the HTML document.

+To be continued

+### Chapter 17: Understanding Components
+Components are directives that define their own HTML content and, optionally, CSS styles.

+__Setting View Encapsulation__
+You can learn more about the shadow DOM at [Mozilla Network](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Shadow_DOM)

+__Using the Shadow DOM CSS Selectors__
+With the Shadow DOM in place, there are boundaries that regular CSS selectors do not operate across.
+There are a number of special CSS selectors that are useful when using styles that rely on the shadow DOM(even when it is emulated):
+* `:host` Used to match the component's host element.
+* `:host-context(classSelector)` Used to match the ancestors of the host element that are members of a specific class.

+* `/deep/` or `>>>` Used by the parent component to define styles that affect the elements in child component templates.